flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     !!! warning "Flex Temp Calculations Not Available in Stable" We have implemented our own takeoff performance calculator in the Development version.

-    Unfortunately, A320neo performance data for FLEX temp performance calculator alongside other various tools are not publicly available and are guarded by Airbus.
+    Unfortunately, it is not yet available on the stable version.

 Our SID chart mentions that the TRANS ALT for this departure is 5000 ft.